 Pick between sweet and spicy for the sauce.
 As for the sea products.
 The options range from fish, squids, clams, and prawns.
 Prepare Rp70.000 for grilled fish, Rp90.000 for prawns, and Rp 50.000 for squids and clams.
 The portion came with free rice and vegetables!
 Do not forget to ask for sambal matah for the condiment.

-Located at the far end of Nakula Night market.
+Located at the far end of the Nakula Night market.
 This seafood restaurant is not only popular for its food.
 Hospitality is also what draws locals and tourists alike to keep coming back.
-Chefs and waitress are known to be playful with customers.
-As similar to warung Jimbaran, their specialty is seafood.
+Chefs and waitresses are known to be playful with customers.
+Similar to warung Jimbaran, their specialty is seafood.

 Be it prawns or fish.
 All are freshly smoked and grilled shortly after the customer makes an order.
 For an ultimate seafood fiesta.
 Make sure to order a complete package.
 The package comes as a platter of fish, prawns, squids, and clams.
-The price for all is IDR 285k.
+The price for all is Rp285.000.

 Rice, vegetables, and sambal are included free of charge.
 Beers are available should customers want alcohol as they dine.
 One tip before leaving: always check the bill upon paying.
 The cashier is known to like making an “innocent” mistake.